rodrigo-molina/kafka-connect-s3-irsa/README.md

 Add the following settings to the Confluent S3 Sink connector:
 - `irsa.role.arn`: Role ARN to use when starting a session.
 - `irsa.session.name`: Role session name to use when starting a session.
-- `irsa.token.file:` Path to the web identity token file.
+- `irsa.token.file`: Path to the web identity token file.

 For example: